befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 and [The Oread](https://theoread.com/).
 Some guests have had issues booking at the Eldridge;
 if you wish to stay at the Eldridge, consider a refundable reservation at one of the other hotels as a placeholder.
-All three hotels are within reasonable proximity to Mass Street & activities (The Oread is furthest away, up a hill and on KU campus).
+All four hotels are within reasonable proximity to Mass Street & activities (The Oread is furthest away, up a hill and on KU campus).
 Please contact us if you are interested in booking through a room block.

 # Travel